-Deliverable Description Timing Responsibilities

-1 MTR Inception MTR team clarifies No later than 2 MTR team submits to

-Report objectives and methods of weeks before the the Commissioning Unit

-Midterm Review MTR mission and project

-management

-2 Presentation Initial Findings End of MTR MTR Team presents to

-mission project management

-and the Commissioning

-Unit

-3 Draft Final Full report (using Within 3 weeks of Sent to the

-Report guidelines on content the MTR mission Commissioning Unit,

-outlined in Annex B) with reviewed by RTA,

-annexes Project Coordinating

-Unit, GEF OFP

-4 Final Report Revised report with audit Within 1 week of Sent to the

-trail detailing how all receiving UNDP Commissioning Unit

-received comments have comments on draft

-(and have not) been

-addressed in the final

-MTR report
+Deliverable Description Timing Responsibilities 1 MTR Inception Report MTR team clarifies objectives and methods of Midterm Review Not later 30 June, 3 days MTR team submits to the Commissioning Unit and project management 2 Presentation Initial Findings Not later 21 July, 1 day MTR Team presents to project management and the Commissioning Unit 3 Draft Final Report Full report (using guidelines on content outlined in Annex B) with annexes Not later 14 August, within 2 weeks, 7 days Sent to the Commissioning Unit, reviewed by RTA, Project Coordinating Unit, GEF OFP 4 Final Report Revised report with Not later 10 October Sent to the Commissioning audit trail detailing how all received comments have (and have not) been addressed in the final 2017, within 4 weeks, 10 days Unit MTR report

-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.